pentagramswheel/libra/README.md

 ###### Instance Variables
 1. `boolean initialized` - a flag for checking if a draft has been initialized.
-2. `int timeLimit` - the time limit for a draft request to expire.
+2. `DiscordWatch watch` - a watch to use throughout the draft.
-3. `long startTime` - the starting time of the draft's initialization.
-4. `int numDraft` - the formal number of the draft, with respect to the draft maps in `Events`.
+3. `int numDraft` - the formal number of the draft, with respect to the draft maps in `Events`.
-5. `DraftProcess draftProcess` - the formal process for the draft's execution.
+4. `DraftProcess draftProcess` - the formal process for the draft's execution.
-6. `TreeMap<String, DraftPlayer> players` - the players of the draft.
+5. `TreeMap<String, DraftPlayer> players` - the players of the draft.
-7. `HashSet<String> playerHistory` - a history of players which have entered the draft queue at any point.
+6. `HashSet<String> playerHistory` - a history of players which have entered the draft queue at any point.
-8. `int numInactive` - the number of inactive players within the draft.
+7. `int numInactive` - the number of inactive players within the draft.
-9. `TextChannel draftChat` - the draft chat which this draft is linked to.
+8. `TextChannel draftChat` - the draft chat which this draft is linked to.
-10. `String messageID` - the Discord message ID of the draft request.
+9. `String messageID` - the Discord message ID of the draft request.
-11. `int NUM_PLAYERS_TO_START_DRAFT` - the number of players to start the draft.
+10. `int NUM_PLAYERS_TO_START_DRAFT` - the number of players to start the draft.
-13. `int mapGens` - the amount of times a map generation has occurred for the draft.
+11. `int mapGens` - the amount of times a map generation has occurred for the draft.

 ----